Battle of Matson's Ford

 The Battle of Matson's Ford was a battle in the Philadelphia campaign of the American Revolutionary War fought on December 11, 1777 in the area surrounding Matson's Ford (present-day Conshohocken and West Conshohocken, Pennsylvania).
-In this series of minor skirmish actions, advance patrols of Pennsylvania militia encountered a British foraging expedition and were overrun.
-The British pushed ahead to Matson's Ford, where units of the Continental Army were making their way across the Schuylkill River.
-The Americans retreated to the far side, destroying their temporary bridge across the Schuylkill.
-The British left the area the next day to continue foraging elsewhere; the Continentals crossed the river at Swede's Ford (present-day Norristown), a few miles upriver from Matson's Ford.
+In this series of minor skirmish actions, advance patrols of Pennsylvania militia crossed to the west side of the Schuylkill River, encountered a British foraging expedition, and were overrun.
+The British pushed ahead to Matson's Ford, where units of the Continental Army were also crossing to the west side of the river.
+The Americans retreated back to the east side, destroying their temporary bridge made from wagons that had been lashed together.
+The British remained on the west side of the Schuylkill overnight, but left the area the next day to continue foraging elsewhere.
+The Continentals moved northward and crossed to the west side of the river at Swede's Ford (present-day Norristown).
+They proceeded to Bridgeport, Pennsylvania, a few miles upriver from Matson's Ford.

 Background

 Following the British capture of New York City in a 1776 campaign, British commander Lieutenant General General William Howe turned his thoughts to capturing the seat of the Second Continental Congress, Philadelphia.
 In July 1777 he embarked about 18,000 troops on transports in New York, and sailed to the northern reaches of the Chesapeake Bay.
 Landing his troops there in late August, he defeated the Continental Army of General George Washington at the September 11 Battle of Brandywine, and occupied Philadelphia without opposition on September 25 after Washington was forced to retreat west of the city.

 In early December 1777, General Howe led a sizable contingent of troops out of British-occupied Philadelphia in one last attempt to destroy Washington's army before the onset of winter.
 At the Battle of White Marsh (December 5–8), Washington successfully repelled the British attacks, and Howe returned to Philadelphia without engaging Washington in a decisive conflict.
 After the battle, Washington and his troops remained encamped at White Marsh.